 If you get the theory, you can apply your own practical methods.

 – Prepare!
-The PT side of things involves being self-employed in some ways – you need to register yourself and get to marketing yourself with logos, social media pages and flyers; there’s a lot involved.
+The personal trainer side of things involves being self-employed in some ways – you need to register yourself and get to marketing yourself with logos, social media pages and flyers; there’s a lot involved.

 When you pass your course in 5-weeks you could have a job lined up ready for your 6th